faizalrf/documentation/MariaDB-10.5-ES-Galera ActiveActive.md

 ## Servers

-We will setup the following servers in this workbook.
+We will setup the following servers using this workbook.

 - MaxScale-70 (192.168.56.70) **(2.5)**
   - Galear-71 (192.168.56.71) **(10.5)**